Prof. Dr. Aleksandra Trifunovic

 Our group has successfully advanced research approaches that focus on the communication between mitochondria and other parts of the cell.
 We have shown that mitochondrial dysfunction is sensed independently of the respiratory chain deficiency, questioning current view on molecular mechanisms contributing to the development of mitochondrial diseases (1, 2).
 We reported that the pathway for induction of mtUPR differs between C. elegans and mice (3-5).
 We also look for novel pathways involved in the adaptation of cells and organisms to mitochondrial dysfunction that could lead to prolongation of lifespan (6), or discovery of novel homeostatic pathways (7, 8).
 Recently, we reported that mitochondrial stress response is regulated by an intricate interplay between three transcription factors: CHOP, C/EBPβ, and ATF4 and tissues specific cytokines (9, 10).

-3. Possible projects:
+3. Possible project(s):

-c.
-Quality control of respiratory chain
+1. Quality control of respiratory chain

 Mitochondria are highly dynamic and stress-responsive organelles that are renewed, maintained and removed by a number of different mechanisms.
 Recent findings bring more evidence for the focused, defined, and regulatory function of the intramitochondrial proteases extending far beyond the traditional concepts of damage control and stress responses.
-Until recently, the macrodegradation processes, such as mitophagy, were promoted as the major regulator of OXPHOS remodelling and turnover.
+Until recently, the macrodegradation processes, such as mitophagy, were promoted as the major regulator of OXPHOS remodeling and turnover.
 However, the spatiotemporal dynamics of the OXPHOS system can be greatly modulated by the intrinsic mitochondrial mechanisms acting apart from changes in the global mitochondrial dynamics.
 This, in turn, may substantially contribute to the shaping of the metabolic status of the cell.

 We have recently described the salvage pathway as the mechanism that safeguard against the accumulation of dysfunctional CI arising from the inactivation of the N-module subunits due to attrition caused by its constant activity under physiological conditions (7, 8).
 Now, we would like to further explore proteolytic control of OXPHOS function by mitochondrial matrix proteases CLPP and LONP1 under physiological and pathophysiological conditions.

-4. Applied methods and model organisms:
+4. Applied Methods and model organisms:

 5. Desirable skills and qualifications: